Robinlovelace/cycle-hire-inclusive/README.md

 *become more equal* over time?
 Of course, this is a broad and to some extent subjective question because there are many ways to define ‘equal’.
-For the purposes of this study, we will focus on spatial inequalities and focus on income inequalities, using relative levels of use between small areas (Output Areas, with around 100 households each) with high and low income levels as a proxy for equity (limitations of this methodology are discussed in the penultimate section).
+For the purposes of this study, we will focus on spatial inequalities, using relative levels of use between small areas (Output Areas, with around 100 households each) with high and low income levels as a proxy for equity (limitations of this methodology are discussed in the penultimate section).
 The research questions are, since the LCHS scheme was expanded in 2014:

   - Has the geographic distribution of docking stations and usage become more equal?
   - Has the uptake of use at docking stations in low income areas increased at a greater rate than for the scheme overall?

 <!-- * Network of docking stations is reasonably dense -- neighbouring docking stations located no more than 300m from one another. -->